George Seton: Later life

 In later life he lived at "St Benets", 42 Greenhill Gardens in south-west Edinburgh.
 The house was designed by John Henderson in 1860.
-The house was later acquired by the Roman Catholic Church and serves as the home for the Cardinal.
+The house was later acquired by the Roman Catholic Church and serves as the home for the Archbishop of St Andrews and Edinburgh.

 George Seton died at his home in Edinburgh on 14 November 1908, aged 86.

 Family

 On September 26, 1849, in Edinburgh, Seton married Sarah Elizabeth Hunter (1819–1883), second daughter of James William Hunter FRSE.
 One of their daughters, Elizabeth Lindsay Seton (1850–1899), married William Livingstone Watson (1835–1903).
 One of their sons, George Seton (1852–1929), was a tea-planter in India then set up business in London.

 Tall soldiers

 Over 6 ft 5 in in height, Seton served in the Royal Company of Archers and in 1859 raised his own company of volunteer grenadier artillerymen, all of whom were over 6 feet tall.